SharePoint/sp-dev-docs/docs/sp-add-ins/develop-sharepoint-add-ins.md

 Find in-depth articles and resources to help you build advanced capabilities into your SharePoint Add-ins.

+> [!NOTE]
-> **Note**  This article assumes that you are familiar with the article  [SharePoint Add-ins](sharepoint-add-ins.md) and the getting started material that it links to.
+> This article assumes that you are familiar with the article  [SharePoint Add-ins](sharepoint-add-ins.md) and the getting started material that it links to.

 Under  **Develop**, we've got the following to help explain all the different things you can do in a SharePoint Add-in: